chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 # Install Chocolatey
 iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

+# Are you military, government, or for some other reason have FIPS compliance turned on?
+#choco feature enable --name="'useFipsCompliantChecksums'"

 # Add license to setup and to local install
 New-Item $env:ChocolateyInstall\license -ItemType Directory -Force Write-Host "Please add chocolatey.license.xml to '$env:SystemDrive\choco-setup\files'."